Prevent Strategy at Hodge Clough

 The statutory guidance on the Prevent Duty summarises the requirements on Hodge Clough in terms of four general themes

 Risk assessment- HCP carried out an initial risk assessment in Oct 2016.
-This is reviewed termly and was last reviewed in Sept 2017.
+This is reviewed termly and and is currently under review for this term.
 Staff should understand when it is appropriate to make a referral to the Channel programme.
 Channel is a programme which focuses on providing support an early stage to people who are identified as being vulnerable to being drawn into terrorism.

 Working in partnership – Local Safeguarding Children’s boards (LSCBs) are responsible for co-ordinating what is done by local agencies.
-The Prevent Coordinator for Oldham is David Wells.
+The Prevent Lead for Oldham is Bruce Penhale.
 Effective engagement with parents is also important as they are in a key position to spot radicalisation.

 Staff training – HCP has assessed our needs in light of the risk assessment.
-All staff will receive training over the course of the academic years 2015/16, 2016/17 and 2017/18.
+All staff received training over the course of the academic years 2015/16, 2016/17, 2017/18 and 2019/20.
+All staff are currently undertaking, on a rolling programme, online Home Office and Channel training for the academic year 2021/22.
 The Designated Lead is able to provide advice and support to other members of staff on protecting children.